ICHEC/qpcc/lecture-02/from-bits-to-qubits.md

 ## Physical Representation and why Quantum

-The above are some of the daily life anologies of properties/informations that can be described by choosing one of the two possibilities.
+The above are some of the daily life analogies of properties/informations that can be described by choosing one of the two possibilities.
 We say that such properties have 1 bit of information, and the two states are usually represented as 0 and 1.
 More and complex information can be represented by multitude of such bits, and is usually stored in computers, or other forms of modern storage using technologies which can (i) prepare an object in one of two clearly distinguishable physical states, and (ii) have tools available that can detect in which of the two states the object is in.
-Typical examples include -
+Typical examples include:

-- Switches and wires use voltages to store bits where a High voltage corresponds to 1 and a low voltage corresponds to zero.
+- Switches and wires use voltages to store bits where a high voltage corresponds to 1 and a low voltage corresponds to zero.
 - CD's consist of very large number of tiny pits that are either etched or not, and based on that, the pits are either reflective or not.
 We use this information to store and detect 0s and 1s.
 - Hard drives consists of similar to pits of CDs, tiny blocks of magnetic materials, and we store the bits by orienting the magnetic fields of those blocks.

 Modern computers have tiny circuits composed of transistors to (i) store and (ii) manipulate bits.
 The transistors are very small in size.
 In fact they were already $10\mu m$ in 1970s, and with technological advances, their sizes kept reducing, to about $3 nm$ in 2022.
-This means we can fit larger number of transistors in smaller area, making it easier to build complex computing hardware in smaller size.
+This means we can fit larger number of transistors in a smaller area, making it easier to build complex computing hardware in smaller size.
 This behaviour was well perceived by Gordon Moore (see graph below), and is known as anemperical law called Moore's Law which observes a trend in which the no. of transistors on an Integrated circuit chip doubles approximately every two years.
-{: .text-justify}

 <center>
 <iframe src="https://ourworldindata.org/grapher/transistors-per-microprocessor?time=earliest..2021" loading="lazy" style="width: 90%; height: 800px; border: 1px none;"></iframe>
 </center>

 Now we know that smallest information is a **bit** (pun intended), and can be represented by either **0** or **1**.
-It is easy to see that using combinatorics, it's possible to encode information of more complex system.
+It is easy to see that using combinatorics, it's possible to encode information of more complex systems.
 For example, if we have two coins, they both can exist independently, upon flipping, in either of the Head or Tail state, or equivalently, in 1 or 0 state.
 The possible outcomes of the pair of coins are 4 possible states, namely 00, 01, 10, and 11.
-Thus, with 2 bits, we can distinguish among 4 possibilities, and any system that can exist in four possible distinct states, it's state information can be encodes in 2 bits.
+Thus, with 2 bits, we can distinguish among 4 possibilities, and any system that can exist in four possible distinct states, its state information can be encoded in 2 bits.
-Recall the lecture where we use the example of tossing coins as a means of conveying information, Bits or Binary data is a means of storing and transmitting inforamtion using 0's and 1's the more the bits we have the greater the amount of information we can convey.
+Recall the lecture where we use the example of tossing coins as a means of conveying information, Bits or Binary data is a means of storing and transmitting information using 0's and 1's.
+The more the bits we have the greater the amount of information we can convey.

-So to generalise, 3 bits can describe 8 possibilitis, and in general $n$ bits can describe $2^n$ possibilities.
+So to generalise, 3 bits can describe 8 possibilities, and in general $n$ bits can describe $2^n$ possibilities.
 It's easy to now see that adding 1 bit doubles the amount of information you can convey.

-Most common examples of such 'binary encoding' include the following -
+Most common examples of such 'binary encoding' include the following:

 + **Numbers**: There is natural mathematical correspondence between numbers expressed in decimal notation that we use everyday to binary representation.
-We discuss it soon below.
+We will discuss it soon below.

 + **Strings**: [ASCII](https://en.wikipedia.org/wiki/ASCII) system provides binary encoding to English alphabet, decimal numbers and most commonly used special characters and symbols.
 It uses 8 bit for each character and each of the characters is mapped to a unique 8 bit sequence.
 There are total $2^8=256$ distinct bit sequences, each mapped to one unique character.